 - Optional: letter(s) of recommendation from outstanding scholars in the field.
 If tutors of the two departments providing the Programme (ELTE SEAS – DEAL and DELP) are to be asked as referees, it is enough to include their email address – with their permission! – in the applicant’s CV.

-(a) a discussion about the submitted thesis/essay and research proposal,
+1. a discussion about the submitted thesis/essay

-(b) a discussion of the topics in the following book:
+3. a discussion of the topics in the following book: